JazzXHiro/Obsidian/1 - Rough Notes/Temp.md

 - Sub class
 			- Holy | Unholy | Fire | Ice | Poison
-			- You switch with an equippable armor that you unlock through quests and boss fights
+			- You switch with an equippable relics that you unlock through quests and boss fights
 				- To switch armors you need to meet the requirements stats
 					- You can switch between the armors in inventory anytime